music-encoding/guidelines/_guidelines-v3/17-namesdates/01-namesdatesbasic.md

 {% include mei example="namesDates/namesDates-sample277.xml" valid="false" %}

-To be more specific about the date, the attributes in the {% include link att-class="att.datable" %} class can be used:
+To be more specific about the date, the attributes in the {% include link att="datable" %} class can be used:

 {:.gloss}
 **startdate**: contains the starting point of a date range in standard ISO form